 How Can Meditation and Biofeedback Help Fibromyalgia?

-When you practice meditation, you look inward and focus on breathing and on the self, trying to free yourself of all thoughts and stresses.
-Here, you permit your thoughts to take a break from daily investigative habits and provide support to the spiritual element of life.
-During meditation, your body toggles from the pumping “fight or flight” response to a peaceful, more tranquil mood.
+When practicing meditation, looking inward and focusing on breathing and on the self is done in an effort to free oneself of all thoughts and stresses.
+Here, a person permits their thoughts to take a break from daily investigative habits and provide support to the spiritual element of life.
+During meditation, the body toggles from the pumping “fight or flight” response to a peaceful, more tranquil mood.
 Studies have demonstrated that meditation emits brain waves coherent with peacefulness and happiness.
-Meditation endows your soul with nourishment, satisfies inner spiritual thirst, and assists you in expanding your ability to pay attention free of distraction.
+Meditation endows the soul with nourishment, satisfies inner spiritual thirst, and assists in expanding the ability to pay attention free of distraction.

-If you are diagnosed with fibromyalgia, you are already conscious of the difficulties dealing with this painful condition, especially during an outbreak of your symptoms.
+If diagnosed with fibromyalgia, an individual is already conscious of the difficulties dealing with this painful condition, especially during an outbreak of symptoms.
 Symptoms associated with fibromyalgia, including chronic pain and fatigue, can make it rather challenging to get through the day.
-Of course, these symptoms frequently have majorly damaging effects on your mood, thus making you feel as though there is no hope, or worse leaving you gravely depressed.
-If you are starting to feel overly stressed by your fibromyalgia, consider meditating with the intention of building a sense of tranquility.
+Of course, these symptoms frequently have majorly damaging effects on an individual's mood, thus making them feel as though there is no hope, or worse leaving them gravely depressed.
+If a person is starting to feel overly stressed by fibromyalgia, consider meditating with the intention of building a sense of tranquility.